AMESBURY BOWLS CLUB

 The flower tubs/baskets are maintained by members and regular working parties attend to the numerous tasks which arise throughout the year.
 The list of matters which members execute for the Club is too long to itemise here but all help is gratefully received.

-These rules were amended at an Autumn General Meeting held in October 2016
+These rules were amended at a Autumn General Meeting held in November 2017